ZhangzrJerry/ELEC-3210-Introduction-to-Mobile-Robotics/readme.md

 # ELEC 3210 Course Material

 The repository contains 3 projects and some demos.
-TA [@Jason-xy](https://github.com/Jason-xy/) provided the project materials.
+Projects are the assignments and parts of assesments of the course.
+TA [@Jason-xy](https://github.com/Jason-xy/) provided the [original project materials](https://github.com/Jason-xy/elec3210-lab).
 The demos is the implementation of some algorithms taught in class or some other mobile robot related algorithms.

 ## Projects